Hurley and Wood End

 Hurley and Wood End is a ward within North Warwickshire, it is named after the villages of Hurley and Wood End, the ward also contains the villages of Piccadilly, Hurley Common and Foul End.
 The ward is covered by Kingsbury Civil Parish.

 Profile

 The ward is within the mining area of the Warwickshire Coalfield.
 There were two mines in the ward one being Kingsbury Colliery near Piccadilly which closed 1968 and Dexter Colliery in Hurley which closed in the 1980s.
 Kingsbury Oil Terminal also lies within the Ward.
 Because of the wards status as an old mining community it is considered a Safe Labour seat.

 Settlements

 Wood End

 Wood End is the largest settlement in the village and is home to both councillors of the ward, Wood End dates from 1890 and is an old Pit village it has a school, a church and several shops, a village hall and a garage.

 Hurley

-Hurley the oldest village is the ward and the second largest Hurley dates from before the mining era of the 1890s. it has a shop, a school, a church, a pub and a village hall.
+Hurley the oldest village is the ward and the second largest Hurley dates from before the mining era of the 1890s. it has a shop, a school, a church, 2 pubs (The Anchor Inn also The Holly Bush Inn) and a village hall.